telent/eufon/README.md

 As of 2022 these principles are more aspirational than actual. _This repo is basically in an advanced state of brokenness_

-## Building for a device

-To build an image, unpack [Mobile NixOS](https://github.com/NixOS/mobile-nixos/) in a sibling directory of this repo (so that `../mobile-nixos` addresses it) and then do something like this (substituing an appropriate device name for `motorola-potter`)

-    $ nix-build ../mobile-nixos/ -I mobile-nixos-configuration=./configuration.nix --argstr device motorola-potter -A build.default

-You are warmly encouraged to refer to the [Mobile Nixos docs](https://mobile.nixos.org/devices/) for how to use this image.

-Once you have your device up and running and you can ssh into it somehow (this may take further research, again I invite you to look at the Mobile Nixos site) then you should be able to use `nix-copy-closure` to update it without reinstalling.

-    $ phone=myphone.lan
-    $ nix-build ../mobile-nixos/ -I mobile-nixos-configuration=./configuration.nix --argstr device motorola-potter -A config.system.build.toplevel
-    $ nix-copy-closure --to root@${phone} --include-outputs \
-       ./result && ssh root@${phone} \
-       `readlink result`/bin/switch-to-configuration switch

 ## Running the shell/apps locally

-You may prefer to develop on a desktop device of some kind, especially if you're changing C code and have that edit/compile run cycle to go round.
+Eufon is intendfed for phones, but you may prefer to develop on a desktop device of some kind, especially if you're changing C code and have that edit/compile run cycle to go round.
 You can start the shell locally with

      $ nix-shell --run "kiwmi -c init.lua"